fhi-beta/mobaGenetics-qc/methylation/README.md

 `conda env create --file metQc-env.yml`

-Since you use conda, you do not want to use renv (see the TSD section below), so make sure `renv/`, `renv.lock` and `.Rprofile` are located in Setup folder and make sure that in input/globalConfig.yaml the renv variable is set to to FALSE.
+Since you use conda, you do not want to use renv (see the TSD section below), make sure that in `input/globalConfig.yaml` the renv variable is set to to FALSE.

+(It might that the `renv/`, `renv.lock` and `.Rprofile` still need to be located in `Setup` folder).

 ## TSD
 Set up on TSD, needs a litlle extra tweaking.